The following costs are displayed for services:

 - Estimated cost: The estimated cost of a service is calculated on an annual basis by adding the storage costs, operating system costs, support costs, and custom attribute costs to the cost of the allocated or reserved resources for the service.
 To learn how to edit the costs that Commander uses in its calculations, see Configuring Cost Models.

-- Actual cost: Actual costs are displayed only for AWS and Azure services and are taken directly from historical billing data.
+- Actual cost: Actual costs are taken directly from historical billing data.
 Actual costs include prepaid amounts, overages, promotions, and adjustments.
+For VMware and SCVMM, custom attribute costs of virtual machines are included in the Actual Costs section of the daily cost details.
 Business support and taxes are shown on the first day of the month and aren't calculated per VM.
 For information on how to retrieve billing data, see AWS Billing Data and Retrieving Azure Billing Data.

 Note: Actual costs aren't shown for GCP instances.
 GCP charges aggregated CPU and memory usage costs and are grouped by project and service type.
 GCP billing data doesn't include costs for individual VMs.

 Views > Inventory > Infrastructure or Applications

 Any level of Access Rights